Breakthrough-Energy/docs/source/user/installation_guide.md

 # Installation Guide
 Our software is available on [GitHub][bte_github].
 You will need to create an account if you have not done so already.

-In the following section, we present the two types of installation of our software, i) the laptop/desktop and ii) the client-server.
-Also, we go through the system requirements for both installations.
+In the following section, we present the different types of installation of our software, i) laptop/desktop, ii) client-server, and iii) docker.
+Also, we go through the system requirements for these installations.

 ## 1. Laptop/Desktop Installation